-Oracle Server X7-8 supports up to eight Platinum or Gold Intel® Xeon® Processor Scalable Family processors, each containing up to 24 cores and up to 33 MB of L3 cache.
+Oracle Server X8-8 supports up to eight Platinum or Gold Intel[®] Xeon[®] Scalable Processor Second Generation processors, each containing up to 24 cores and up to 35.75 MB of L3 cache.
 With ninety-six DDR4-2666 dual inline memory module (DIMM) slots, the server provides up to 6 TB of main memory with 64 GB LRDIMMs in an eight-socket configuration or up to 3 TB of main memory in a four-socket configuration.
-Memory speed increases to 2,666 MT/sec compared to the previous generation, allowing for additional system-level memory bandwidth.
-In addition, Oracle Server X7-8 has two PCI Express (PCIe) Gen3 slots (1x 16-lane, 1x 8-lane) per processor for a total of 16 slots.
+Memory speed is 2,666 MT/sec, allowing for extreme system-level memory bandwidth.
+In addition, Oracle Server X8-8 has two PCI Express (PCIe) Gen3 slots (1x 16-lane, 1x 8-lane) per processor for a total of 16 slots.

-Oracle Server X7-8 also provides a combination of eight 10GBase-T ports, two SAS-3 disk controllers, eight drive bays for hard disk drives (HDDs) or conventional solid-state drives (SSDs), and two external USB ports.
-Oracle Server X7-8 can be configured with up to eight 6.4 TB NVM Express (NVMe) LP-PCIe cards for a total capacity of 51.2 TB.
+Oracle Server X8-8 also provides a combination of eight 10GBase-T ports, two SAS-3 disk controllers, eight drive bays for hard disk drives (HDDs) or conventional solid-state drives (SSDs), and two external USB ports.
+Oracle Server X8-8 can be configured with up to eight 6.4 TB NVM Express (NVMe) LP-PCIe cards for a total capacity of 51.2 TB.